 Query: Hello doctor, I have moderate NPDR and I am diabetic for the last 15 years.
 I am 189 cm tall and weigh 89 kg.
 I was taking fast acting insulin Humalog 25 and tablet Tragenta Duo 1000 1-0-1 for the past 2 years.
 After I found NPDR, I shifted to Lantus as the doctor said NPDR can cause sudden variat...
 Read Full »

-Do you have a question on Diabetes or Diabetic Retinopathy?Ask a Doctor Online
+Do you have a question on Diabetic Retinopathy or Complications Of Diabetes Mellitus?Ask a Doctor Online